KevinKyaterekera/KevinKyaterekera/README.md

 ## 🧑🏽‍💻 About Me:
 🔘 34 yrs.
 📍 Dortmund (GER ) <br>
-📚 I'm currently learning HTML, CSS, JavaScript, REact.JS, Agile Methods @neuefische <br>
+📚 I'm currently learning HTML, CSS, JavaScript, React, Agile Methods @neuefische <br>
 😀 In my free time I sit on my bike, run, or spend time in nature <br>
 👯 I’m looking to collaborate on health apps
 💬 Ask me about the meaning of life <br>